Personal Injury

 After the agreement is signed, the injured party receives payment, typically as a lump sum.
 In some cases, structured settlements, which provide payments over time, may be used.

 Settlements typically account for a range of damages, including medical expenses, lost wages, and pain and suffering.
-While the specifics of each case vary, understanding the settlement process and the factors involved can help individuals navigate the aftermath of a car accident more confidently and ensure they receive fair compensation for their injuries.
+The specifics of each case vary, and valuation of an injury claim and understanding how various damages are calculated is complicated and varies from state to state, as different states have different laws and different rules of evidence.
+However, understanding the settlement process and the factors involved can help individuals navigate the aftermath of a car accident more confidently and ensure they receive fair compensation for their injuries.

 Schedule a Free Consultation with Chandler | Conway